 At Chuckawalla, he held several positions from 1993 to 2010, including correctional captain, lieutenant, health program coordinator, sergeant, senior medical technical assistant and medical assistant.

-Muhammad Nasir began his career with CCHCS at California Correctional Center in Susanville in 2016.
-In 2017, he became CEO at CAL.
-Dr. Nasir earned a Doctor of Medicine degree from Nishtar Medical University and Nishtar Hospital in Pakistan in 2002.
-He received a diploma in Hospital Administration from the Institute of Health Sciences in Pakistan in 2005.
-In 2014, he was awarded a Master’s Degree in Public Health from California State University Fullerton.
-Dr. Nasir has also earned certificates in Project Management from Knowledge Square in Saudi Arabia, and Health Information Technology (Trainer and Implementation Manager) for the role of Trainer and Implementation Manager from Orange Coast College, California.
-His other professional certifications include Lean Six Sigma Green Belt, Lean White Belt, and Electronic Health Record System Trainer with CCHCS.
-Currently, he is pursuing a Master’s Degree in Business Administration (Healthcare Management) at the West Texas A & M University School of Business.
-Dr. Nasir has worked in a variety of medical administrative roles and has served in diverse hospital settings in the U.S., Pakistan and Saudi Arabia.
+During his career, Dr. Nasir has worked in a variety of medical administrative roles and has served in diverse hospital settings in the United States, Pakistan, and Saudi Arabia.
 For the last 10 years, he has been a leader in identifying and implementing initiatives that support organizational growth through a patient-centric examination of processes and procedures.
 His focus on a shared organizational vision and dedication to frequent and open communication have been key factors in regaining the respect and commitment of both internal and external stakeholders.